bitcoinerlab/miniscript/README.md

 const { nonMalleableSats, malleableSats } = satisfier(miniscript);
 ```

-`satisfier` makes sure that output `satisfactions` are non-malleable and that the `miniscript` is sane by itself and it returns an object with keys:
+`satisfier` returns an object with the following keys:

 - `nonMalleableSats`: an array of objects representing good, non-malleable witnesses.
 - `malleableSats`: an array of objects representing malleable witnesses that should not be used.